johnniereg/the-url-cruncher/README.md

-# tinyapp
+# TinyApp

-Take a link and make it tiny!

-## Purpose

-A web application that will create short links for a given URL, and redirect to the original link.

-The second project for Lighthouse Labs Web Development bootcamp.
+A full stack web application built with Node and Express that allows users to shorten long URLs.